Hobbs and tacho photos

 How OCR works

-Section titled “How OCR works”OCR runs entirely on the device — the image never leaves your phone for recognition.
+Section titled “How OCR works”OCR runs entirely on the device.
+The image never leaves your phone for recognition.

 2203.5or22030.45, the extractor picks it up directly.
 Only 4–5 integer digits qualify, so short fractions on other instrument faces (999.9) are ignored. - 5- or 6-digit standalone group.
 If no explicit decimal is found, the extractor looks for an isolated run of exactly 5 or 6 digits.
 The last digit (5-drum) or last two digits (6-drum) are interpreted as the decimal portion:

 22035→2203.5,220345→2203.45.
 Shorter groups (RPM scale markings) and longer groups (serial numbers, barcodes) are rejected. - 7-digit fallback.
-Apple Vision occasionally prepends a stray digit by misreading a nearby instrument edge as a
+On-device recognition occasionally prepends a stray digit by misreading a nearby instrument edge as a

 1. As a last resort the extractor drops the leading digit of any 7-digit run and re-applies the 6-drum rule (1222030→222030→2220.30).